gui-cs/TerminalGuiDesigner/README.md

   - [ ] Visual Studio Code plugin
 - [x] Comprehensive Tests
 - [x] CI
+- [ ] Ability to lock some of the views (prevent changes).
+This prevents accidentally dragging a given control
 - [x] Create and edit views
   - [x] Button
   - [x] Checkbox